operator-playground-io/Keycloak-Operator-tile/tutorials/admin-console.md

+---
+title: Login to the Keycloak admin console
+description: This tutorial explains how create login to the Keycloak admin console
+---

 ### Login to the Keycloak admin console

-Before logging into the Admin Console, you need to check what is the Admin Username and Password.
+Step 1: Before logging into the Admin Console, you need to check what is the Admin Username and Password.
 The credentials are stored inside the following Secret:

 Execute below command to get the Credentials Secret: